AMSUCF/Critical-Making-Syllabus/syllabus.md

 ### Final Reflection (Monday, December 6, 2021)

-- Submit & complete your reflection, as well as any approved late work, by the end of finals week!
+- Submit & complete your [Final Reflection](exercises/reflection.md), as well as any approved late work, by the end of finals week!

 ---